intermine/internships/start-contributing.md

 permalink: /start-contributing/
 ---

+Here's a list of issues that should be suitable to make a start with InterMine.
+If you want to pick one up, comment on the issue so we know you're working on it! :)

 <script>
     //you don't want this to be the same as what I need, probably var settings = {